 It is my great pleasure to welcome the online visitors of CSIR-Central Glass and Ceramic Research Institute (CSIR-CGCRI), Kolkata, West Bengal, India.

-I am indeed pleased to place on record that I have successfully completed two years as Director CSIR-CGCRI on 5th
+I am indeed pleased to place on record that I have successfully completed three years as Director CSIR-CGCRI on 5th

 has been very challenging as the CSIR itself has witnessed many changes in its function and administration.
 As one of the premier R&D institute of the Council